j-min/DallEval/biases/README.md

 # Social Bias Evaluation

-We provide the scripts for CLIP-based social bias evaluation.
-This is done in two steps.
+We provide the scripts for automated social bias evaluation.
+This is done in three steps.

-* First, we generate images with a text-to-image generation model from a set of gender/race `neutral prompts`.
+* First, we generate images with a text-to-image generation model from a set of gender/skin tone `neutral prompts`.
-* Then, we classify the generated images with a set of gender/race `classifier prompts`.
+* Second, we detect gender and skin tone in the generated images with CLIP and skin segmentation algorithm.
+* Third, we calculate the vairance score for gender/skin tone bias.

 Prompt files are located in the `./prompts/` folder.